josh-arrabaca/st-andrews-msc-dissertation/README.md

 # standrewsdissertation
 This code is for my MSc Data-Intensive Analysis dissertation entitled _"Convolutional Neural Networks for the Classification of Pseudorca crassidens Passive Acoustic Data"_.
 The latest version can be found in https://github.com/josh-arrabaca/standrewsdissertation/releases/latest.

-To run these, please ensure the code is in the top folder, and the related dataset is in the subfolder "data".
+To run these, please ensure the code is in the top folder, and the related dataset is in the subfolder "data", and that the audio files are in the appropriate sub-subfolders "Insular" and "Pelagic".

+To make predictions, you can run at the command line: "python c_make_prediction.py filename.wav".

 The flow of experiments is as follows:
 1. For converting the audio files to spectrograms: